 Alumni

-The school motto, "Manners Maketh Man," continues to serve as a guiding principle for the many alumni groups that actively contribute to the life of Sydney Tech.
+The school motto, "Manners Makyth Man," continues to serve as a guiding principle for the many alumni groups that actively contribute to the life of Sydney Tech.

 We are deeply grateful for the generous financial support provided through alumni-funded scholarships, which offer meaningful assistance to deserving students.